"Secure Connection Failed" error when sending email from iPhone or iPad

 Related Articles

-How can I sync my Webmail calendar to my iPad or iPhone with CalDAV?
+How can I sync my Webmail calendar to my Android smartphone with CalDAV?